-It’s a popular myth that to be happy, your work also needs to be your passion.
+It’s a popular myth that to be happy, your work also needs to be your passion, but if you don’t follow your passion, you’re unhappy.
 Of course, we all want to have meaningful work, but meaning can take many forms.

 I see many articles and videos floating around on various social media sites showcasing people who claim to have a unique, successful career doing their passion and claiming that every day is like walking on sunshine.
 This is a fun concept to fantasize about, but I’m curious how much of these articles and videos are selling a rarely attainable fantasy.